Pennsylvania murderer escaped by scaling a wall topped with razor wire, prison official says

-There was a guard in an observation tower, and there were no guards walking in the yard, said Howard Holland, the acting warden of the prison.

-Cavalcante escaped in the same way as another inmate in May, and the prison added the razor wire after the earlier escape, Holland said.
+WEST CHESTER, Pa. — (AP) — A murderer made a brazen escape from a suburban Philadelphia jail yard by scaling a wall, climbing over razor wire and jumping from a roof in a breakout that wasn’t detected by guards for a full hour, authorities said Wednesday as the killer eluded a widening manhunt for a seventh day.

+The timeline and details of Danelo Cavalcante's escape — including that he got out using the same route another prisoner took in May — were released as police from various agencies flooded a search zone of increasingly worried residents.
+A tower guard on duty during the breakout was put on leave as part of the escape investigation.

-The escape and manhunt have attracted international attention and became big news in his native country, where it has been a daily fixture on in the news.
-The main newspaper in Rio de Janeiro ran a lengthy story in the Wednesday edition with the headline “Dangerous hide-and-seek.”
+The escape and search have attracted international attention and became big news in Cavalcante's native Brazil.
+The main newspaper in Rio de Janeiro ran a lengthy story Wednesday with the headline “Dangerous hide-and-seek.”

+Howard Holland, the acting warden of the Chester County Prison, played a security video at a news conference Wednesday.
+It shows the 34-year-old Cavalcante standing in a passageway next to the jail yard before bracing his hands on one wall and his feet on another then “crab-walking” up the walls out of the camera's view.

+Holland said the prison had brought in a consultant after the first escape in May and added razor wire to that area.

+Holland said the inmate who escaped in May was returned within minutes after a tower guard quickly sounded the alarm.
+He said Cavalcante was identified as missing after a headcount, more than an hour after the video was taken.
+A public siren was sounded about 10 a.m.

+Holland declined to say why the guard, whose name has not been made public, had not noticed Cavalcante hopping from the roof and heading away from the prison's perimeter.

 Cavalcante received a life sentence last month for killing his ex-girlfriend, Deborah Brandao, in front of her children in 2021, and escaped while awaiting transfer to state prison.
-Prosecutors say he killed her to stop her from telling police that he’s wanted in a 2017 killing in his native Brazil.
+Prosecutors say he killed her to stop her from telling police that he’s wanted in a 2017 killing back in Brazil.

 He had been captured in Virginia after Brandao’s killing and authorities believe he was trying to return to Brazil.

-Two suburban Philadelphia school districts remained shuttered and one of the nation’s premier botanical gardens was closed Wednesday as authorities worked to flush out the fugitive.
+Two suburban Philadelphia school districts remained shuttered and one of the nation’s premier botanical gardens was closed Wednesday as authorities kept up their search.

-Cavalcante has been spotted six times since he escaped Thursday from the Chester County Prison.
-The most recent sighting came Tuesday night when he was spotted in a residential area, but he soon disappeared into the woods.
-A resident called authorities.

-The last previous sighting had been Monday night at Longwood Gardens, where trail surveillance video captured him walking through the botanical garden grounds with a duffel bag, backpack and hooded sweatshirt.
+Cavalcante has been spotted six times since he escaped, most recently Tuesday night when he was seen in a residential area but soon disappeared into the woods.
+He had been spotted Monday night at Longwood Gardens, where trail surveillance video captured him walking through the garden's grounds.

-That sighting led officials to move the search area farther south Tuesday after they determined that Cavalcante had likely slipped through the original perimeter set by hundreds of local, state and federal law enforcement officers.
-But they said his movements show he's feeling the pressure of the massive search and that his options are dwindling.
+That sighting led officials to move the search area farther south Tuesday after they determined Cavalcante had likely slipped through the original perimeter set by hundreds law enforcement officers, including heavily armed police.

-Authorities have urged residents to keep their homes and vehicles locked, to check the properties of vacationing neighbors and to look out for missing cars, bicycles or any other mode of transportation Cavalcante might use.
+Authorities have urged residents to keep their homes and vehicles locked, to check the properties of vacationing neighbors and to look out for missing cars, bicycles or other transportation Cavalcante might use.

 “It’s unnerving to know that I can’t stand in my backyard with my dogs.
 My husband has to come outside with me and, you know, it’s just an uneasy feeling,” said Danielle Lawrence, of Pocopson, which is near the county's jail, roughly 25 miles (40 kilometers) west of Philadelphia.

-Ryan Drummond, 42, whose Pocopson home was broken into late Friday by a man believed to be the escapee, voiced similar views.
+Ryan Drummond, whose Pocopson home was broken into late Friday by a man believed to be Cavalcante, voiced similar views.
+He believes Cavalcante came in through French doors that had a broken lock — and perhaps was nearby when his family was talking about the problem as they locked up the house that night.

 “We’re still operating in this half-normal life right now, meaning the kids are off school.
 Parents are trying to do the COVID balance of working and managing their children,” Drummond said Wednesday.

-Note: This story has been corrected to show the name of the prison is Chester County Prison, not Chester State Prison.